FlashWan/Numerical-methods-undergraduate/docs/index.md

 * implementation exercises to help understand the theory,
 * programming exercises where you will use Python libraries to apply the methods.

+### Link to lectures

+For an up to date list of links to the lecture and associated material click here: [lecture series](http://matt-piggott.github.io/Numerical-methods-undergraduate/lecture_series/)

 ### Jupyer notebook